Unix Homework¶

 - Create a tarfile of your

-directory tree.
-Call itunix.tar
+cs304directory tree.
+Call itunix.zip:

 Checking your Work¶

-command in the course public_html/bin
+check-unix-assignment command in the course public_html/bin directory.
+It

-~cs304node/public_html/bin/check-unix-assignment your_tarfile_here
+~cs304node/public_html/bin/check-unix-assignment your_zipfile_here

-That script checks that your tarfile has all the required files in it, by comparing to one I created.
+That script checks that your zipfile has all the required files in it, by comparing to one I created.
 However, if there are extra files in yours, say downloads from the second day of class, it'll report those differences.
 You can safely ignore complaints about extra files.
 But pay attention to anything that is missing or different.

 Submission¶

-folder.
-That command takes two command line
+zipfile to the course drop folder.
+That command takes two command

-arguments: (1) the name of course, cs304node
+line arguments: (1) the name of course, cs304 and the name of the

-.
+file, unix.zip.
 It looks like this.

-[anderson@tempest ~]$ drop cs304node unix.tar
+[anderson@tempest ~]$ drop cs304node unix.zip

-Copying unix.tar (from anderson) to /home/cs304node/drop/ (uid 1942)
+Copying unix.zip (from anderson) to /home/cs304node/drop/ (uid 7003)

 Successful drop.